fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 ## Prerequisites

-My developer environment of choice is Ubuntu 20.04 via WSL2 running on Windows 10, so this is what this guide is written for.
+My developer environment is Ubuntu 20.04 via WSL2 running on Windows 10, so that's what this guide is written for.
 Since it's all bash, git and vscode, it should be cross-platform.

 ### Pyenv